psf/pyperf/doc/perf.rst

 article explains how to tune Linux for this and shows the effect of CPU isolation and CPU pinning.

-The :class:`TextRunner` class automatically pin worker processes to isolated CPUs (when isolated CPUs are detected).
+The :class:`Runner` class automatically pin worker processes to isolated CPUs (when isolated CPUs are detected).
 CPU pinning can be checked in benchmark metadata: it is enabled if the ``cpu_affinity`` :ref:`metadata <metadata>` is set.